“It’s too cumbersome.”

-If you ever wanted to sell your business, being able to provide potential buyers with your timesheet records could prove extremely valuable – for them, and for you.
-It shows you’re run a professional operation with a reputation for accuracy, and they can see at a glance exactly what kind of output they can expect from the team.
+If you want to sell your business, being able to provide potential buyers with your timesheet records could prove extremely valuable.
+It shows you’re running a professional operation with a reputation for accuracy, and they can see at a glance exactly what kind of output they can expect from the team.

 13. Review team performance

-When your annual performance reviews approach, it can be great to hang discussion off a specific set of data.
-You can pull numbers on individual employees and how they compare to the rest of the team and discuss during their review.
+When your annual performance reviews approach, it can be great to refer to data.
+You can pull numbers on individual employees and how they compare to the rest of the team.

-It’s useful too, for the members of your team to see how their performance stacks up, and can help you both identify strengths to emphasize and weaknesses to work on.
+This data is also useful for team members to see how their performance stacks up, and it can help you identify strengths to emphasise and weaknesses to work on.

 14. Manage the dreaded scope-creep